How to Manage Subtitles for Amazon Prime Video [All Major Devices]

 Find the video you’d like to watch, and play it.
 Then, access the playback menu and click on the text bubble in the screen’s upper-right corner.

 Under Subtitles, select the subtitle language and enable the feature.
-On the right, there’s an Audio menu where you can choose a different audio language, if available.
+There’s an Audio menu on the right where you can choose a different audio language, if available.

 How to Turn Amazon Prime Video Subtitles On/Off from a Smart TV: Samsung, LG, Panasonic, Sony, Vizio

 By now, it shouldn’t be hard to guess how to turn Prime Video subtitles on and off via a smart TV.
 Play a video, access the playback menu, and select the CC icon to turn the subtitles on and off.